 Pro tip

 I usually make a quick leafy veggie stir-fry before cooking this, using the same pan.
 But if you want to turn this into a one-pan wholesome dish, you can toss in the veggies directly to the stir fry too.
-I’ve used my frozen mixed veggies for this!
+I’ve used my frozen mixed veggies/spinach/kale for this!

 How to Serve